MystenLabs/walrus-docs/docs/dev-guide/sui-struct.md

 ```

 The `BlobCertified` event with `deletable` set to false and an `end_epoch` in the future indicates
 that the blob will be available until this epoch.
-A light client proof this event was emitted
+A light client proof that this event was emitted
 for a blob ID constitutes a proof of availability for the data with this blob ID.

 When a deletable blob is deleted, a `BlobDeleted` event is emitted: